 Many of us have been told that successful people know how to multitask.
 In college, we got a lot of practice multitasking as we juggled homework, jobs and a social life.
 But the tide has turned on this old-school thought with many psychologists now suggesting that focusing on one task at a time is a healthier, more effective approach.
-The days of trying to get it all done in a day has been replaced with focused “power hours” working on individual tasks.
+The days of trying to get it all done in a day have been replaced with focused power hours working on individual tasks.

 Grand Marketing Solutions is a marketing firm serving the Chicago area.
 We offer our clients social media management solutions as well as printing and direct advertising services.
 We have proven success in helping our clients achieve better brand recognition as well as increased visitor traffic and higher conversion rates using proven marketing strategies.